alaindet/sass-pal/README.md

 }

 // Set a new stored value with the 'kittens' key
+// This will trigger the previously registered custom reducer
 // $_ is unused but it's needed because Sass functions must return something
 $_: pal-set('kittens', (
   ( name: 'mr-fancy-pants', height: 4.0in ),